What does a content engineer do?

 1. Voice-to-text as the input layer

-Typing used to be the bottleneck on getting an idea into a system.
-Now it isn't.
+Typing used to be the bottleneck on getting an idea into a system, and now it isn't.

 Two sub-workflows turn voice into something structured: